mozkeeler/ev-checker/README.md

 to file issues if this does not work as expected.

-Then, given the file `cert-chain.pem`, the dotted OID of the EV policy, and a description of the policy, run `ev-checker` like so:
+Then, given the file `cert-chain.pem`, the dotted OID of the EV policy, and a hostname to validate against, run `ev-checker` like so:

-`./ev-checker -c cert-chain.pem -r ca.pem -o dotted.OID -d "OID description"`
+`./ev-checker -c cert-chain.pem -o dotted.OID -h hostname`

 `-c` specifies the file containing a sequence of PEM-encoded certificates.
 The first certificate is the end-entity certificate intended to be tested for EV